ericrogler/Green-Book/Z007y_Probability_And_Statistics.md

 *Notice: This entire chapter is, at best, a surface level view of each topic covered here.
 That is intentional.*

-The average person will probably not go beyond basic concepts for Probability and Statistics unless they seek it out themselves, is required for a job, or going through a math-heavy field of study.
+The average person will probably not go beyond basic concepts for Probability and Statistics unless they seek it out themselves, is required for a job, are or going through a math-heavy field of study.
 - E.g. you may not use statistical *calculations*, but you may utilize statistical *reasoning.*

-As a reminder why this is important: you'll want advanced knowledge precisely to know when an advanced method is not the best course of action and to know how to manipulate advanced methods to better suit your needs.
+You might be brushing up on probability and statistics due to the popularity of ML/AI (machine learning and artificial intelligence).
+For a lot of use cases, like applying ready-made solutions, statistics is about all you need.
+Going beyond, however, still requires advanced math like Calculus, Linear Algebra, and what vectorized operations are.

+Knowing how to do something is great.
+Knowing where to look up something is good.
+Not knowing anything about it is a sign.

 ## **Long Answer**